 Students planning on graduate study in German should take the graduation major plus additional courses, such as History 224, to be planned with the student’s academic advisor.
 In recent years, St. Olaf German majors have been accepted for graduate study at the Universities of Michigan, Minnesota, Massachusetts, Iowa, and Wisconsin.

 Students begin to learn German through listening, speaking, reading, and writing about situations familiar to them including their personal biographies, families, daily life, studies, travels, and hobbies.
-Regular writing assignments are designed to help students learn vocabulary, check spelling, and to form thoughts with German sentence structure.
+Regular writing assignments help students learn vocabulary, check spelling, and form thoughts with German sentence structure.
 Regular speaking activities aid in acquiring good pronunciation and listening skills.
 Offered annually in the fall semester.

 Students continue to explore life in German-speaking countries, using cultural readings, films, and other authentic materials to develop vocabulary and composition skills.
 Drafting short reports enables students to practice writing skills for paragraph-length discourse.
 Selected grammar topics are reviewed as needed.
 Open to first-year students.
 Taught in German.
 May be counted toward the German major or German studies concentration.
-Prerequisite: German 231 or placement by test.
+Prerequisite: GERM 231 or placement.

 Students encounter German literature and develop skills and strategies for reading and interpreting literary texts in their historical and cultural contexts.
-In interpreting the texts, students practice writing and oral communication individually and in small groups.
+Interpreting the texts, students practice writing and oral communication individually and in small groups.
 The specific topic may vary and may be broadly or narrowly defined to include a survey, genre, theme, period, or the literature of one German-speaking country.
 Taught in German.
 May be counted toward German major or German studies concentration.
-Prerequisite: German 251 or 252.
+Prerequisite: GERM 251 or GERM 252.

 Students spend four weeks during Interim or summer in an individually selected German or Austrian workplace.
 Opportunities include work in health care, communications, and manufacturing as well as non-profit organizations, libraries, businesses, laboratories, offices, and churches.
 Assignment of position varies with availability in host institutions.
 May be counted toward German major or German studies concentration.
 Prerequisite: at least one 250-level course.